 | It is a privilege, not a right, to be in the Dunn County Meat Animal Project. |

-Carefully read the 2020 Meat Animal Project General Rules (coming soon) to make sure you know how to enter your Meat Animal.
-In addition to the general rules, each species has specific requirements which are currently under revision.
+Carefully read the 2019-2020 MAP General Rules to make sure you know how to enter your Meat Animal.
+In addition to the general rules, each species has specific requirements which are listed below.

 Weigh-ins are held a the Dunn County Rec Park in the Small Animal building.
 To help weigh-in go smoothly, please bring the entry form to weigh-in.
 Copies are available at the Extension office if you are unable to print a copy.

 Weigh-In Dates: Beef -December 7th 8-9 AM, Goats and Sheep –